 - further education and higher education institutions (for teaching and academic research roles).

 Skills for your CV

-- communication skills and the ability to articulate opinion;
+- communication skills and the ability to effectively articulate an opinion

 What do film studies graduates do?

 Nearly a fifth (18%) of film studies graduates are working in artistic, literary and media occupations (15%) or as media professionals (3%).

 Find out what other film studies graduates are doing 15 months after finishing their degrees in What do graduates do?

 Graduate destinations data from the Higher Education Statistics Agency.